- Fertility & Reproductive Systems

 How Do I Know If I Ovulated?

 There are two essentials to being able to get pregnant - one is that you need to be ovulating (i.e. releasing an egg) and the second is that you need to be having unprotected sex around the time that you are ovulating.

 For this reason it is pretty important to not only know when you are ovulating, but also if you have ovulated at all.

 Ovulation essentially means that an egg is released from your ovary and passes down the fallopian tube where it can be fertilised by sperm and then move on to the womb.

 There are a couple of ways to tell if you ovulated and some things that might give you an indication that you ovulated.

-By tracking your temperature using something like Fertility Friend you can see if you have an anovulatory cycle (no egg is produced) or an ovulatory one.
-All you need to do is to enter your temperatures and they will tell you the rest.
-They also have a mobile app to enter temperatures into and to analyse your cycle.
+By tracking your temperature using a basal body thermometer you can see if you have an anovulatory cycle (no egg is produced) or an ovulatory one.
+All you need to do is to enter your temperatures on the chart and see if there is a definite increase in your temperature mid-way through your cycle.

 Example of a Chart Where Ovulation Did Not Occur

 One other way to detect ovulation is to use Ovulation Tests.
 The ones that I used (and they happened to be the cheapest which is good if you need to test a lot), were these . simple ovulation test strips

 Just before you ovulate there will be a surge in the level of luteinizing hormone (LH) and this hormone can be measured by ovulation detector strips and monitors.